oxylabs/playwright-proxy-integration-js/README.md

 ```

-In this example, `us-pr.oxylabs.io:10000` is the country specific entry point for United States.
+In this example, us-pr.oxylabs.io:10000 is the country specific entry point for the United States.

 Another example is `gb-pr.oxylabs.io:20000`, which is the country specific entry point for United Kingdom.